sketch7/ng2-heroes/README.md

-# ng2-dojo
+# ng2-heroes
-Angular 2 heroes sample project which features a mini application showcasing [Hereos of the Storm](http://us.battle.net/heroes/en/) heroes.
+Angular 2 heroes sample project with a mini application of [Hereos of the Storm](http://us.battle.net/heroes/en/) heroes.

 ## What does it have?
  - gulp